Foreword by Jeffrey Hodges

 If you imagine your bandwidth as 100 points, what I had done with my first implementation of “The Checklist” was optimise my days to 95 points.

 When fires came about (as they inevitably do), assuming that the fire requires 20 points, I found myself not having enough bandwidth to manage my day + the fires.
-Que stressed, tired and exhaustion.
+Que stressed, tired and exhausted.

 After repeated occurrences, I learned that I needed to optimise my days to 80, leaving the extra 20 points to deal with life’s unforeseeable events and fires.